 While vegetarians often have no choice but to eat legumes as a source of protein, you shouldn’t depend on them for keto.

-Legumes are full of carbohydrates and lectins, making it difficult to lose weight at any time.
+Legumes are full of carbohydrates and lectins, making losing weight at any time difficult.

 Starchy Vegetables

-Starch is nothing else than multiple sugars your body converts back into glucose, drastically increasing your blood sugar.
+Starch is nothing more than multiple sugars your body converts back into glucose, drastically increasing blood sugar.

 Classic vegetables rich in starches include potatoes, sweet potatoes, and parsnips.